boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 the window canvas.
 You can toggle the rendering of the different versions using the :guilabel:`Local` and :guilabel:`Remote` checkboxes.

-No interaction is currently available in the canvas other than zooming and panning.
+No interaction is currently available on the canvas other than zooming and panning.
 To solve a conflict in a geometry, you must use the table above to select the geometry version to use.